fernandezvara/certsfor/docs/commands.md

 ## configfile

-By default, the tool comes configured with sane defaults to start working.
+By default, the tool comes configured with sane defaults to start working, so there is not configuration file needed.
 If you are a solo developer probably you won't need to change anything.

-Configuration directory is `$HOME/.cfd` where the `config.yaml` lives if you want to create it and default database.
+Default configuration file is `$HOME/.cfd/config.yaml` and default database will be created on `$HOME/.cfd/db`.
+You can use other configuration file by using the global flag `--config

 ## create ca

 Creates a new Certification Authority based on the answers received, interactively or by using a template file.
-You can customize where to store the certificate file (-c, --cert) and its key (-k, --key).
+You can customize where to store the certificate file (`-c`, `--cert`) and its key (`-k`, `--key`).

 By using template files you can automate all certificate creation.